 10. La Muralla

 La Muralla is a four-hundred-year-old city wall that wraps around Old San Juan.
-This wall was begun by Spanish colonists to protect the city in the 1600s and has served that purpose ever since.
+Spanish colonists began this wall to protect the city in the 1600s and has served that purpose ever since.
 It’s withstood attacks by the English, the Dutch, and Americans, and today it is a part of Puerto Rico.

 It’s as high as forty feet in some places, and although it has begun to crumble in recent years, the National Parks Service continues to maintain it using the same mixture of sand, water, and limestone by which it was first constructed.
 It is visited by 1.2 million people each year.